DataDog/integrations-core/consul/README.md

    instances:
      ## @param url - string - required
-     ## Where your Consul HTTP Server lives
+     ## Where your Consul HTTP server lives,
-     ## Point the URL at the leader to get metrics about your Consul cluster.
+     ## point the URL at the leader to get metrics about your Consul cluster.
      ## Use HTTPS instead of HTTP if your Consul setup is configured to do so.
      #
      - url: http://localhost:8500